tristan-white/navfitx/README.md

+> Note: NAVFITX is still in development.

 # NAVFITX

 NAVFITX is a drop-in replacement for NAVFIT98A.

 See [here](./docs/navfitx.pdf) for more information about why NAVFIT98 needs to be replaced.

-> Note:
-> NAVFITX is still in production.

 | Feature | NAVFIT98A v33 | NAVFITX |
 |---------|---------------|---------|